Powering Britain's hydrogen future from the Humber

 Putting the Humber at the heart of Britain’s hydrogen industry.

-Hydrogen has a critical role to play in meeting the UK’s energy needs – from decarbonising hard-to-electrify industries such as steel, glass and cement manufacturing, to providing feedstock for high-value products such as ammonia and Sustainable Aviation Fuel (SAF).
+Hydrogen has a critical role to play in meeting the Britain’s energy needs – from decarbonising hard-to-electrify industries such as steel, glass and cement manufacturing, to providing feedstock for high-value products such as ammonia and Sustainable Aviation Fuel (SAF).

 The Humber’s geology, high-value infrastructure and skilled workforce make it the natural choice to lead the UK’s transition to a hydrogen economy.